From exploring the biggest caves in the world to relaxing on palm-fringed beaches, here’s our list of the absolute best things to do in Vietnam!

 It’s pretty off-the-beaten-path, so chances are you’ll have this entire site to yourself.

-Visit The Cu Chi Tunnels Outside Of HCMC
+Visit the Cu Chi Tunnels Outside of HCMC

-Visiting the Cu Chi Tunnels is one tourist attraction in Ho Chi Minh City a lot people will visit.
-It is best to hire a guide and learn about the the underground network of tunnels located about 40 kilometres from the city in the Cu Chi District.
+Visiting the Cu Chi Tunnels is one tourist attraction in Ho Chi Minh City a lot of people will visit.
+It is best to hire a guide and learn about the underground network of tunnels located about 40 kilometres from the city in the Cu Chi District.